Grand Bazaar, Istanbul: Social history of the Grand Bazaar

 Actually, the main reason of concentrating the trade in one place was to provide the highest security against theft, fire and uprising.
 The goods in the Bedesten were guaranteed against everything except turmoil.
 Gates were always closed at night, and the bazaar was patrolled by guards paid by the merchants' guilds.
 In order to access the complex during night hours, an imperial edict was required.
 The only official night opening in the history of the Bazaar occurred in 1867 during the feast organized for the return of Sultan Abdülaziz from Egypt, when the sovereign crossed the illuminated market riding a horse among the rejoicing populace.
 Despite the immense wealth present in the Bazaar over the centuries—as an English traveller recorded as late as c.
 1870, a tour of the inner Bedesten could easily ruin a few Rothschild families—theft occurred extremely rarely.
 The most important such incident happened in 1591, when 30,000 gold coins (Altın) were stolen in the old Bedesten.
 The theft shocked the whole of Istanbul, the Bazaar remained closed for two weeks and people were tortured, until the money was found hidden under a floor matting.
 The culprit was a young Persian musk seller.
 Thanks to the intercession of the Sultan Murad III he was executed by hanging and not by torture.

-The ethics of trade in the Market until the Tanzimat age (i.e. until the mid-19th century) were quite different from the modern ones: indifference to profit, absence of envy in the successes of other traders, and a single and correct price were peculiar traits of the Ottoman bazaar during its golden age.
-The reason for such behavior lies partly in the ethics of Islam, and partly in the guild system which provided a strong social security net to the merchants.
-Afterwards, the westernization of the Ottoman society and the influence of the national minorities caused the introduction of mercantile ethics in Ottoman society.

 Right during the westernization of Ottoman society, the Grand Bazaar became an obligatory topos of the romantic literature.
 We owe descriptions of the Bazaar in the middle of the 19th century to writers such as Edmondo De Amicis and Théophile Gautier.